-- (1) Council provides all consumers of municipal services with a monthly consolidated account for rates and refuse removal - (2) The consolidated account can include property rates charges.
-Accounts are produced on a monthly basis in cycles of approximately 30 days. - (3) All accounts rendered by the municipality shall be payable on the due date as indicated on the account. - (4) Account balances which remain unpaid after 30 days shall attract interest on arrears irrespective of the reason for non-payment.
-The interest rate is the Prime Bank interest rate plus 1%. - (5) All accounts are payable by the due date regardless of the fact that the person responsible for the payment of the account has not received the account.
-The onus is on the account holder to obtain a copy of the account before the due date. - (6) The municipality bills an owner of a property for the following rates and service charges:-
+- (1) Council provides all consumers of municipal services with a monthly consolidated account for rates and refuse removal. - (2) The consolidated account can include property rates charges.
+Accounts are produced on a monthly basis in cycles of approximately 30 days. - (3) All accounts rendered by the municipality shall be payable on the due date as indicated on the account. - (4) The monthly billing will take place on the 25th of each monthly.
+Whereby the Municipality may encounter any system problem the billing will take place after the 25th but before the end of that particular month end. - (4) Account balances which remain unpaid after 30 days shall attract interest on arrears including deceased estates irrespective of the reason for non-payment.
+The interest rate is the Prime Bank interest rate plus 1% as at July 2023 and shall be fixed over 2023/2024 financial year. - (5) All accounts are payable by the due date regardless of the fact that the person responsible for the payment of the account has not received the account.
+The onus is on the account holder to obtain a copy of the account before the due date. - (6) The municipality bills an owner of a property for the following rates and service charges: